NATO calls Russia its 'most significant and direct threat'

 After urgent top-level talks with leaders of the three countries, Stoltenberg said the impasse had been cleared.

-Stoltenberg said leaders of the 30-nation alliance will issue a formal invitation Wednesday to the two countries.
-The decision has to be ratified by all individual nations, but he said he was “absolutely confident” Finland and Sweden would become members.
+The two countries' accession has to be ratified by all individual nations, but he said he was “absolutely confident” Finland and Sweden would become members quickly.

-Stoltenberg said he expected the process to be finished “rather quickly,” but did not set a time on it.

 Associated Press writer Zeke Miller in Madrid contributed.